Memories of Ice: Plot

-The Bridgeburners reach Coral first and blow their way into the city with Moranth help while Quick Ben, with the Bargast Shaman Talamandas (whom he rescues from a spirit trap) and the support of Hood, evades the Pannion poisoning of the warrens in order to trap the Seer.
-Whiskeyjack is lost in the battle when Kallor—who as emperor tens of thousands of years earlier killed the population of a continent rather than letting them rebel (the bodies now form the imperial warren) -- betrays the attack when promised the position of king in the new House of Chains by the Crippled God, who is sponsoring the Pannion from behind the scenes.
-Anomander Rake submerges Moon's Spawn in the ocean off Coral to stealthily approach and crush the Pannion's redoubt in the end.
+With the aid of the reclusive Moranth people, the Bridgeburners are sent ahead to the Seer's stronghold of Coral, followed by Dujek with half of the Malazan army.
+A battle is fought, and the Bridgeburners force their way into the city attempting to make directly for the Seer's keep.
+The division's mage Quick Ben along with Bargast shaman Talamandas and support of the death god Hood, evade the Pannion poisoning of the warrens in order to trap the Seer.
+Whiskeyjack is killed by Kallor, the second-in-command of Brood's army who had secretly allied himself with the Crippled God, the true force behind the Pannion.
+Rake, who had submerged the magical floating fortress Moon's Spawn to stealthily approach, flies it out of the ocean and crushes the Pannion's redoubt.
+Quick Ben captures the Seer and takes him through a warren as the keep collapses around them.

-The Mhybe—Tattersail, Bellurdan, and Nightchill's host Silverfox's mother—ages rapidly and thinks herself ruined when Silverfox appears not to love her, but Kruppe persuades them to reconcile in the end after Silverfox with Kruppe's help prepares the warren of Tellann—seeded to fertility with Itkovian's memories of the pain of the T'lan Imass who gather to Silverfox's call—to receive Togg and Fanderay as lords of the Beast Hold.
+The Mhybe, mother of the shaman Silverfox, ages rapidly and thinks herself ruined when Silverfox appears not to love her.
+Thief Kruppe persuades them to reconcile after Silverfox prepares the warren of Tellann, seeded to fertility with Itkovian's memories of the pain of the T'lan Imass who gather to Silverfox's call, to receive Togg and Fanderay as lords of the Beast Hold.

-The Pannion Seer turns out to have been driven to insanity and mad vengeance by his and his sister's entrapment when hidden by Tool's sister Kilava in the rift at Morn to protect them from Pran Chole's intended genocide of the Jaghut hundreds of thousands of years earlier.
-The Seer uses the K'Chain Che'Malle Matron, who was freed from the rift when he and his sister were put there, to torture Toc and to generate K'Chain soldiers.
+The Pannion Seer is revealed to have been driven to insanity and vengeance by his and his sister's entrapment for hundreds of thousands of years, when hidden by Tool's sister Kilava in a rift to protect them from the intended genocide of the Jaghut.
+The Seer used the dinosaur-like K'Chain Che'Malle Matron, who was freed from the rift when he and his sister were put there, to torture Toc and to generate K'Chain soldiers.
 When Paran as Master of the Deck chooses mercy, Quick Ben helps free the Seer's sister from the rift.
-The Seer then cooperates in using his Omtose Phellack warren's ice to slow Burn's poisoning by the Crippled God.
-For restoring Fanderay to him, Togg puts Toc's soul into the Seer's servant Anaster's soulless body and restores Tool's mortality and flesh.
+The Seer then cooperates in using his warren's ice to slow the Crippled God's poisoning of the warrens.
+For restoring Fanderay to him, Togg puts Toc's soul into Anaster's soulless body and restores Tool's mortality and flesh.

-Moon's Spawn is greatly damaged during the attack on the Pannion, and the fallen Bridgeburners, along with the leader of the Black Moranth, are laid to rest inside it.
-The remaining Bridgeburners (including Paran who with Dujek's help is listed among the casualties) retire to Darujhistan to open a bar, where the epilogue shows them listening to the Imperial Historian Duiker tell the story of the Chain of Dogs.
+The bodies of the dead Bridgeburners and the leader of the Black Moranth are laid to rest inside the failing Moon's Spawn which is set adrift over the ocean.
+The surviving Bridgeburners retire to open a bar, where the epilogue shows them listening to the Imperial Historian Duiker tell the story of the Chain of Dogs.